Jack-A-Cooper/Cpp-Poker-Hand-Validator-and-Evaluator/README.md

 The final aspect of the algorithm is handling ties.
 As the previous cases simply determine what the hand is ranked (one of ten), a method is needed to break ties if the same hand results from a comparison.
-Ties are broken by sorting the cards by order of occurrence and then by face values.
+Ties are broken by sorting the cards by order of occurrence and then by values (using a card's magnitude).
 Bit shifting is used to then create a comparable score.
 We shift the first number to the left by 16 bits, the second by 12 bits, the third by 8 bits, the forth by 4 bits, and the fifth by 0.
 We then combine all five shifted numbers with bitwise OR.
 Finally we then compare the results of